blocknative/bitcoin-regtest/README.md

 ## Credit

-Thank you Alexey Lunacharsky for the initial implementation (https://github.com/alun/bitcoin-regtest)
+Thank you Alexey Lunacharsky for building the foundation this project was built on (https://github.com/alun/bitcoin-regtest)

 (c) 2015-2016 Alexey Lunacharsky

-Forked and modified for internal use by Blocknative